 Driving in Croatia can be a pleasant experience.
 Part of the joy of heading out on a road trip here is found in making random, impromptu stops at Croatian towns and villages.

 Highlights of a Croatian adventure can easily be the places that weren’t even on your radar, to begin with.
-Roads here are well-built and modern.
+Roads here are well-built and modern and you don’t have to worry about things like potholes or navigating along dirt trails.

 Driving is not permitted in some old towns and historic districts of Croatian towns and cities.
 For instance, the old town of Dubrovnik and certain parts of Motovun and other Istrian villages.